 If you're struggling and you think I have all the answers, or even one, forget about it.
 And neither will the other dads in the group.
 But what you will discover is that your problems are really not as big as you thought they were, or, they're not a problem at all.
 That's the power of group coaching - it creates context and pulls you out of your story... opens your eyes.
 Even if your challenges are around unimaginable circumstances, like the health of your child (God forbid), understanding that you still have choice as to how you walk this earth, is an empowering gift, and must be used to lift yourself and those around you, while you continue to do all you do for your loved ones.

 Coaching fathers is not about providing strategies that you can implement to make everything better, or giving you evidence that you can take home to your wife to prove that you were right.
 It's about who you are and your approach to parenting, ultimately showing up as the best version of yourself, be that a father, a husband or just a human being.

-We meet twice a month for an hour and a half and the investment is R1,500 per month.
+We meet twice a month for an hour and a half.
 The meetings are digital, eliminating travel time and location challenges.
-The group will always be limited to 10 participants plus one coach.
+The group will always be limited to 12 participants plus one coach.